Musicals101.com

 Actor, singer, lyricist. librettist

-While acting as featured comic in such musicals as Excelsior Jr. (1895), this versatile talent co-authored two burlesques for the now-forgotten Rogers Brothers.
+While acting as featured comic in such Broadway musicals as Excelsior Jr. (1895), this versatile talent co-authored two burlesques for the now-forgotten Rogers Brothers.
 He then co-authored and starred in Mam'selle 'Awkins (1900), and played leading comic roles in The Casino Girl (1900) and The Belle of Bohemia (1901).
-Realizing that critics were kinder to him outside of New York, Carle took the novel approach of opening his musicals in Chicago and turning New York into just another stop on the tour.
-While none of his resulting musicals were Broadway hits, he made a handsome profit on the road, where he was recognized as a major star.
+Realizing that critics were kinder to him outside of New York, Carle took the novel approach of opening his musicals in Chicago and turning New York into just another stop on his tours.
+While none of his resulting musicals were Broadway hits, he made handsome profits on the road, where he was hailed as a major star.

 In the late 1920s, Carle became a character actor in Hollywood, appearing in more than 130 films, including The Merry Widow (1934), Anything Goes (1936) and San Francisco (1936).
-He made a few brief returns to Broadway, and co-starred in Cole Porter's The New Yorkers (1930).
+He made a few returns to Broadway, including Cole Porter's The New Yorkers (1930).